Vinci-da-Gama/siteminder-vuemovie-test/README.md

 # siteminder-test-movies

 ## Usage
-1. download it
+1. git clone it
-2. unzip it
+2. enter into the directory
-3. enter into the directory
+3. open terminal, and go to same directory
-4. open terminal, and go to same directory
+4. npm install
-5. npm install
+5. npm run serve
-6. npm run serve
+--- you should see project run on port 7400

 ## Project setup
 ```